loveslikederpy/elastatripper/README.md

 * Be sure to have recent drivers for your video card installed.

 * Though you probably already have it installed on your Windows system, if you get a runtime error you may need to install Visual C++ redistributable.
-These are currently available from Microsoft at:
+These are available from Microsoft at:

   * Microsoft Visual C++ 2010 Redistributable Package (x64)
   http://www.microsoft.com/en-us/download/details.aspx?id=14632